sfc-gh-sweingartner/synthea/README.md

        f.
 What is the most common allergy for male patients, broken out by city, excluding the allergy of 'None'?

        g.
 What are the top 3 medications in terms of total cost for the 5 largest payers?

+# Open Issues

+1. Work with the PM's to fix the occasional SQL join / SQL error with complex joins

+2. The streamlit app attempts to make a chart but errors out sometimes when the dataset has too many columns to deal with.
+So, fix up the code of the streamlit app

+# Possible Improvements

+1. Add in 160k PMC patient notes with cortex search.
+This is working with a Cortex RAG.
+Just merge the two

+2. Add hints to the column descriptions / YAML file.
+Row by row, we need to provide guidance to do case intensitive, ilike, and / or similar terms.
+Maybe fix that with the streamlit app instead